monotek/heroku-dummy-buildpack/README.md

 # zammad-buildpack

-Buildpack which enbales us to build dummy packages for database dependencies onj packager.io
+Heroko style buildpack which enables us to build dummy packages for database dependencies on packager.io without any environment.